← All Articles & Guides

 Speak to your DSL immediately.
 Do not challenge the young person directly.
 Call 999 if you believe there is an immediate risk to life.
 Non-emergency concerns: 101 or your local authority's MASH team.

-Sources: ONS, Crime in England and Wales, Year Ending March 2024 (2024); Home Office, Knife and Offensive Weapon Sentencing Statistics (2024); DfE, Keeping Children Safe in Education 2024; HM Government, Serious Violence Duty Statutory Guidance 2022.
-Last reviewed: April 2026.
+Sources: Commons Library Research Briefing SN04304 (October 2025); ONS, Crime in England and Wales, Year Ending December 2025 (April 2026); Home Office, Homicide in England and Wales, Year Ending March 2024; Ministry of Justice, Criminal Justice Statistics; NHS England, Hospital Episode Statistics 2024/25; DfE, Keeping Children Safe in Education 2025; HM Government, Serious Violence Duty Statutory Guidance 2022.
+Last reviewed: June 2026.

 Share this article: 𝕏 X / Twitter f Facebook in LinkedIn 📱 WhatsApp